 Dr. Sandy Escobar obtained her BA in Psychology at UCLA, and completed her doctoral in Psychology at the California School of Professional Psychology, San Diego.
 Since 1995, Dr. Escobar has held several leadership and clinical positions working in community behavioral health programs serving the neediest and most disadvantage individuals in our communities.
 Her professional track record includes successful advocacy of an integrative approach to services, building community partnerships, implementing new programs and advocacy for community culturally appropriate evidenced-based clinical therapies, outcome driven services and clinical supervision for postdoctoral students.
 Before joining Ravenswood, Dr. Escobar was the Senior Division Director for a large nonprofit community organization providing leadership and managing a large-scale multi-million-dollar health division.

-Veronica received her Bachelor’s degree in Social Work and has over 14 years of experience in behavioral health programs.
+Veronica received her Bachelor’s degree in Social Work and has extensive experience in behavioral health programs.
 She coordinates the integration of medical services with behavioral health services, facilitates responsive and supportive referral relationships with other service agencies in our service area and oversees the daily operations/scheduling of our IBHS Team.